jadijadi/lpic1book/content/1044_manage_disk_quotas.md

 /dev/sda2  /home  ext4    defaults,usrquota,grpquota          1 2
 ```

-Next we need to specify the quotas of each user and each group.
+Next, we need to specify the quotas of each user and each group.
 Two files called `aquota.user` and `aquota.group` in the root file system will do this.
 Now it is enough to run the `quotacheck` command.

-> the `quotacheck` command will create the aquota.user and aquota.group if they do not exist
+> The `quotacheck` command will create the aquota.user and aquota.group if they do not exist

 ```text
 # quotacheck -u -a -m -c -v